 Hemi pulled back one earpiece and turned to Shakes.
 “There is not much time.
 Give us all the speed the Gnat has got underwater.
 We have to get between the Grackle and the Prospect.”

-“Ya, OK Hemi.
-But… now you absolutely have to tell me what the plan is.”
+“Ya, OK, Hemi.
+But . . . now you absolutely have to tell me what the plan is.”

-“Well…” Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the Gnat’s rear cargo space.
+“Well . . .”
+Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the Gnat’s rear cargo space.
 “The plan is pretty simple, really.
 I intend to suspend magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the Grackle will move into one and set it off, hopefully disabling the submarine.”

 “Ah,” said Shakes, “so it’s just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?”